nccgroup/singularity/Readme.md

 to the `attackPayloads` list in the `manager-config.json` file.
 Then modify the new HTML file to change the request URL for example.

-### Attacks Automation
+### Attack Automation

 Attacks can be automatically delivered by `Singularity of Origin` to a victim by embedding its manager page in a hidden iframe of a "malicious" page (or modifying the manager page to look as desired) and enticing a user or headless browser to visit this page.

 First, configure the desired attack settings in the manager configuration file (`manager-config.json`).
-Then, ensure that the following parameters are passed to the manager file, as appropriate:
+Then, ensure that the following parameters are passed in the Singularity manager interface URL, as appropriate:

 * `startattack`: If set to `true`, starts the attack imeediately after the manager page has been loaded.
 * `delaydomload`: If set to `true`, maintains a connection to the headless browser to give time for the DNS rebinding attack to take place.
 Required for headless browsers.